sarakkal107/optimal-delivery/README.md

 4. If the program outputs 'All tests passed' then the testing is successful.

 ## Contributors
-1. Akanksha Arun - aa2013@scarletmail.rutgers.edu
+1. Sidhu Arakkal
-2. Eshaan Mathur - em919@scarletmail.rutgers.edu
+2. Akanksha Arun
-3. Eoin O’Hare - eso25@scarletmail.rutgers.edu
+3. Eshaan Mathur
-4. Sidhu Arakkal - ssa150@scarletmail.rutgers.edu
+4. Eoin O’Hare
-5. Mohammad Awais Zubair - maz106@scarletmail.rutgers.edu
+5. Mohammad Awais Zubair